conradwt/eventstore-using-python-client-from-docker-compose/README.md

    2 visitors have been greeted, they are: [Ouro, YourName]
    ```

-6. To stop and remove the containers, use:
+6. stop and remove the containers

    ```zsh
    docker compose down